mikyll/JavaFX-MultiplayerLobbySystem/README.md

 - refactor: use only one listView and put an HBox inside it(?)
 - fix gui components to have proper dimension
 - add on close function to disconnect and stop the threads before closing the app
+- add "start game" button which enables when the room has the minimum users required
+- add open/close checkbox to allow users to join

 references:
 - [JavaFX-Chat](https://github.com/DomHeal/JavaFX-Chat)